Russia’s COVID-19 vaccine rollout draws wary, mixed response

 “People are dying here every day.
 Every day, we carry out corpses.
 What’s there to think about?” said Dr. Marina Pecherkina, an infectious disease specialist in the Far East city of Vladivostok.
 She got her shots in October because of her daily work with coronavirus patients.

-Moscow Mayor Sergei Sobyanin said more than 6,000 people received the shots in the first five days of vaccinations launched Dec.
+Moscow Mayor Sergei Sobyanin said around 15,000 people received the shots since vaccinations started Dec.
 5. But some media reports about the first days of the Moscow campaign showed empty clinics and medical workers offering the shots to anyone who walked in.
 In some instances, this was because the vaccine must be stored at minus 18 degrees Celsius (minus 0.4 degrees Fahrenheit), and each vial contains five doses.
 Once defrosted, it must be administered within two hours or discarded.

 The rollout outside Moscow and the surrounding region appeared to go much slower, with Health Minister Mikhail Murashko declaring that all regions started the vaccination Dec.
 15.